traPtitech/NeoShowcase/docs/architecture.md

 ### Static-Site Generator (ns-ssgen)

-It places the build artifacts of static sites and configures them for delivery.
+Places build artifacts and serves static sites.

 It can be extended to configure settings for static delivery processes like Apache HTTPD, Nginx, Caddy, etc.